/graphql) and specify the exact data you want. This gives you flexibility, reduces over-fetching, and makes debugging APIs much simpler.

 Select multiple fields

 From the schema explorer, select more than one field.
 Both queries will appear in the Query editor.
-Alternatively, you can manually new query / mutation
+Alternatively, you can manually add a new query / mutation.